1. The Bijapur Sultanate was founded in which year?

 46. Which Bijapur ruler was called “Akbar of the Deccan” for his cultural policies?

-a) Muhammad Adil Shah
+A) Muhammad Adil Shah

-b) Ibrahim Adil Shah II
+B) Ibrahim Adil Shah II

-c) Ali Adil Shah I
+C) Ali Adil Shah I

-d) Yusuf Adil Shah
+D) Yusuf Adil Shah

 Explanation: Like Akbar, he promoted secularism and art.

-47. Bijapur’s architecture shows a blend of:
+47. Bijapur’s architecture shows a blend of _____________.

-a) Persian and Indian styles
+A) Persian and Indian styles

-b) Greek and Roman styles
+B) Greek and Roman styles

-c) Buddhist and Hindu styles
+C) Buddhist and Hindu styles

-d) Gothic and European styles
+D) Gothic and European styles

 Explanation: Indo-Persian architecture reached its peak under Bijapur Sultans.